glpi-project/doc-agent/README.md

 Note that it actually uses the default theme, which differs locally and on readthedocs system.

-Note also to not use docutils earlier than 0.16 as 0.17.1 still breaks pages as of this writing.
+Note also to not use docutils later than 0.16 as 0.17.1 still breaks pages as of this writing.

 ## Autobuild